ALPINIST: Axion-Like Particles In Numerous Interactions Simulated and Tabulated

-We provide all necessary data sets as well as the implementation in the code to consider such a scenario.} For scenarios with $C_{gg} \neq 0$ and $m_a > 3 m_\pi$ there will also be a relevant contribution from three-body decays into hadronic final states.
+We provide all necessary data sets as well as the implementation in the code to consider such a scenario.
+Note however that we do not currently consider ALP decays via the Bethe-Heitler process~\cite{Blumlein:1991xh}, which may be relevant in the case of ALPs coupled dominantly to leptons.} For scenarios with $C_{gg} \neq 0$ and $m_a > 3 m_\pi$ there will also be a relevant contribution from three-body decays into hadronic final states.
 Additional details are provided in appendix~\ref{sec:decay_calculation}.

 Once the functions $M_{if}$ have been obtained, it is straight-forward to calculate the predicted number of ALP events $N_{\text{det}}$ for each experiment as a function of the fundamental couplings and the ALP mass.
 We provide these numbers in tabulated form together with this work for convenience.
 In the remainder of this section we show the exclusion limits (projected sensitivities) for past (future) experiments at $90\%$ confidence level.
 We first consider the case that only the di-photon final state can be detected and subsequently explore the improvement in reach that can be achieved when also hadronic three-body final states are considered.